allenai/Break/explore.md

 <div>
   <p class="note">
-    (c) <i>How many of their wins for the season were not against teams with winning records?</i>
+    (c) <i>The Love Machines stars an actor born in 1926, known for his nightclub performances in what city?</i>
   </p>
 </div>

 ```
- 1. return the season
+ 1. return the actor born in  1926 that stars in the Love Machines
- 2. return wins of #1
+ 2. return the nightclub performances that #1 was known for
- 3. return #2 that were against teams with winning records
+ 3. return in  what  city was  #2
- 4. return number of #2
- 5. return number of #3
- 6. return the difference of #4 and #5
 ```